← Research

 if query.filters.is_empty() {

-// No filters: use original read path (zero overhead)
+// No filters: original path, zero overhead

 for partition in &partitions {